KCBL: As KCBL (1996–present)

 On December 16, 1996, after simulcasting KRZR-FM for a week, KKTR changed its call sign to the present KCBL and format to sports, with branding "The Ball" and programming mostly from the One on One Sports network (later The Sporting News Radio).
 Beginning in 1997, KCBL became the Fresno affiliate for the Los Angeles Dodgers Radio Network.

 Capstar Broadcasting Partners bought KCBL and other Patterson Broadcasting stations in April 1997 for over $200 million.
 Capstar merged with Chancellor Media in July 1999 to form AMFM Inc.

 In January 1999, KCBL added a simulcast in Visalia on KVBL.
 KCBL/KVBL had an ownership changes later in 1999 when Clear Channel Communications bought AMFM Inc. in October.

 In August 2001, KCBL/KVBL signed with the USC Football Radio Network to broadcast USC Trojans football in Fresno/Visalia.
 KCBL/KVBL did not return to the USC network after the 2001 season.

 Due to low ratings, specifically a 0.5 share in the first quarter of 2002, KCBL/KVBL switched its national network affiliation from Sporting News Radio to Fox Sports Radio in September 2002.
 Another program change in 2002 was the addition of Sacramento Kings basketball; KCBL/KVBL remained with the Kings until the 2006–07 season.

 In 2005, KCBL/KVBL rejoined the USC Trojans Radio Network.
 Beginning in January 2006, KCBL's Visalia repeater changed call signs from KVBL to KEZL.
 KCBL/KEZL then was part of the Oakland Raiders Radio Network from 2006 to 2009.
 After the 2006 season, KCBL/KEZL lost the USC rights to KFPT.

 KEZL became KRZR beginning October 2010.
 The simulcast on AM 1400 in Visalia ended on January 1, 2013, when KRZR changed to a conservative talk format.

 In 2014, Clear Channel took on its current name iHeartMedia.

 In June 2021, KCBL became the new flagship station for the Fresno State Bulldogs, leading a network of iHeartMedia stations throughout Central California.
+KCBL's affiliation with Fresno State continued through the 2025 season; the network moved back to KFIG the next year.